 At that point, it was a high risk to be in the stores.
 Now stores provide barriers at the cash, distancing and having customers only going one direction.
 Then we were offered a layoff.
 I took that in a heartbeat!

-What I didn’t realize through all this was the effect it had on me emotionally, psychologically and physically.
-You see from mid-January on the worry and stress of possibly catching the virus started taking its toll.
+What wasn’t evident through all this was the effect it had overall emotionally, psychologically and physically.
+You see from mid-January on, the worry and stress of possibly catching the virus started taking its toll.
 It was constantly on my mind.
-The more it took from me the more I turned inward to cope.
-I worked and sleep and then repeated.
+The more it took the more I turned inward to cope.
+So it became work, sleep and then repeat.
 That was not any kind of existence

 Oh no!
 I’m laid off

-Once I was laid-off I sleep 12 to 14 hours for about 10 days, had bad, bad anxiety, no desire to go outside of my home.
-I realized that the emotional stress of subconsciously worrying about coming in contact with the virus had taken a toll on me.
+Once laid-off I sleep 12 to 14 hours for about 10 days, had bad, bad anxiety, no desire to go outside of my home.
+It was then I realized that the emotional stress of subconsciously worrying about coming in contact with the virus had taken a toll on me.

 6 ways I’m coping right now